RiperPro03/EasySave/docs/user-manual-1page.en.md

 - **Local + centralized** : logs are saved locally and sent to the Docker server.

 ### 7.2.
 Parameters to be entered
-If you choose a mode involving the server (Centralized or Local + Centralized), two items of information must be entered:
+If you choose a mode involving the server (Centralized or Local + Centralized), at least these values must be entered:

 - Host: IP address of the Docker server
 - Port: port configured on the server

+EasySave then builds the WebSocket endpoint using the default path: `/ws/logs`.

 These parameters can be accessed via the Settings menu.

 ### 7.3.
 Centralization features
-- A single log file is generated for all users.
+- A centralized daily log file is generated on the server (shared by users connected to the same LogHub instance).
 - Each log entry contains the identity of the user and the machine.
 - Sending logs in real time via WebSocket.
 - Persistent storage thanks to the Docker volume (/app/logs).
 - Logs remain available even after a container restart.
+- Default WebSocket endpoint: `ws://<host>:<port>/ws/logs`

 ## 8. New settings in Settings